David R. Beck, Knifesmith LLC

 *Refer to our "Finished Knives For Sale" page to view knives that are available to purchase.

-produce Tracker/WSK knives, these will now only be produced in very limited numbers a few times per
+*Tracker/WSK knives continue to be entirely hand-crafted.
+Due to the physical demand required to produce Tracker/WSK knives, these will now only be produced in very limited numbers a few times per

 year.
-The WSK knife model & options we select to make will change per batch & we will post a notice on
+The WSK knife model & options we select to make will change per batch & we will post a notice on our "Finished Knives for Sale" page about a month prior to any WSK knife listings so everyone has a fair

 opportunity.